Travel Guide: Visiting Glen Coe, Scotland in 2026

-The perfect winter trip doesn't exi.. wait, let me stop you right there and tell you all about the most perfect winter trip to the Scottish Highlands.
-I heard there was a snow forecast and just had to travel to Glen Coe, I knew it would be so worth it and now looking back at the images I was able to capture, I am so glad we made the journey.
-If you didn’t think this part of Scotland could get any more magical, let me tell you it can, just add a little, or in this case a lot, of snow and it becomes absolutely beautiful.
-It was as if I had walked straight through a wardrobe and stepped directly into the untouched snow of Narnia.
+I heard there was a snow forecast throughout the Scottish Highlands, so I packed my camera equipment and impulsively travelled to Glen Coe.
+It is an incredibly striking and beautiful part of Scotland all year round but to see it snow would be surreal.
+I knew it would be so worth it and now looking back at the images I was able to capture, I am so glad we made the journey.
+A 10/10 decision to start the New Year.
+If you didn’t think this part of Scotland could get any more magical, it was as if I had wandered straight through a wardrobe and stepped directly into the untouched snow of Narnia.

-Wild Red Deer
+Meet the Locals - Wild Red Deer

 Blackrock Cottage